ipo-exe/abm-cue/README.md

 > **Note**: see the [User Guide](https://github.com/ipo-exe/abm-cue/blob/main/docs/guide.md)

 1) Agents walk randomly around a ring-like 1-D world of places;
-2) Agents and places have orientation types;
+2) Agents and places have orientation traits;
 3) Agents have a _bias_ to go to places like themselves;
 4) Agents have a limited window of sight to the nearest places to go;
 5) Agents interact with places only if they are related enough;
-7) During interaction, agents influence the place orientation type to a certain extent, and vice-versa.
+7) During interaction, agents influence the place orientation trait to a certain extent, and vice-versa.

 The result is an evolving urban environment: